mir1995/phd-QMD/README.md

 # Links to projects/PDFs

-Each project is contained in a subdirectory of the repository:
+Each project is contained in a subdirectory of the repository.
+To access directly the PDF click on [pdf] next to the preject of interest.

  - [Hagedorn evolution and Speradiabatic transitions](./hagedorn) -> [pdf](./hagedorn/latexbuild/main_hagedorn.pdf)